tlaundal/dmcb/README.md

 > \<webserver url\>/\<server name\>/\<server adress\>/\<server port\>/banner.png

-"webserver url" is the url you configured for you webserver or 127.0.0.1:5000 if you just used "python dmcb.py"
+"webserver url" is the url you configured for you webserver or 127.0.0.1:5000 if you just used "python dmcb.py".
+Colors may be used in the server name by using the codes from here: http://www.minecraftwiki.net/wiki/Formatting_codes Bold text works too